Mjz86/C_colon/mcc.md

  a `fastdyncaller` ( fast caller site, callee save register) qualifier makes the dynamic call, have no variables in the used set.

- a `fastdyncallee` ( fast callee site, caller save register) doesn't do much to the function's dynamic signature, but the registers in the used set increase a lot.
+ a `fastdyncallee` ( fast callee site, caller save register) does not do much to the function's dynamic signature, but the registers in the used set increase a lot.